tunedin-ctrl/overthewire-wargames/natas/natas11.md

 <img title="inspect html" alt="Alt text" src="image_resources/natas11_pass.png">

 In reflection, this challenge is a real brain-teaser.
-XOR encryption, while straightforward conceptually, can be tricky to handle in practical scenarios.
-Decrypting without directly knowing the key demands not just persistence but also a bit of luck.
+XOR encryption, while straightforward conceptually, can be tricky to handle in real-life cases where we do not know how things are encrupted.
+Also, decrypting without directly knowing the key demands not just persistence but also a bit of luck.